FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 #### ***Vendor specific implementations***

-The following [Vendor specific USB integrations](#supported-usb-vendor-list-for-iot) do not follow the previously mentioned methods and require a dedicated configuration.
+The following vendor specific [USB integrations](#supported-usb-vendor-list-for-iot) do not follow the previously mentioned methods and require a dedicated configuration.

 - [SES Imagotag Electronic Shelf Labels (ESL)](#ses-imagotag-esl-configuration)